Justice Dept. charges bombmaker in 1988 Pan Am explosion

 In presenting new charges, the Justice Department is revisiting a case that deepened the chasm between the United States and Libya, laid bare the threat of international terrorism more than a decade before the Sept.
 11 attacks and produced global investigations and punishing sanctions.

-The case against the alleged bombmaker, Abu Agela Masud Kheir Al-Marimi, is right now more theoretical than practical since Masud is not yet in U.S. custody, but it is nonetheless one of the more consequential counterterrorism prosecutions brought by the Trump administration Justice Department.
+The case against the alleged bombmaker, Abu Agela Masud Kheir Al-Marimi, is for now more theoretical than practical since Masud is not in U.S. custody and it is unclear if he ever will be, or if the evidence will be sufficient for conviction.
+But it nonetheless represents one of the more consequential counterterrorism announcements from the Trump administration Justice Department.

 “At long last, this man responsible for killing Americans and many others will be subject to justice for his crimes,” Barr said.

-A breakthrough in the investigation came in 2016 when U.S. officials learned that Masud was in Libyan custody after the collapse of the regime of Col. Moammar Gadhafi.
-In an interview that Masud gave to Libyan law enforcement several years earlier, U.S. officials said, Masud admitted building the bomb in the Pan Am attack and working with the two other defendants to carry out the plot.
+In that interview, U.S. officials said, Masud admitted building the bomb in the Pan Am attack and working with two other conspirators to carry it out and said the operation was ordered by Libyan intelligence.
+He also revealed that he had been summoned by a Libyan intelligence official to a meeting in Tripoli and asked whether the “suitcases” were finished.

+While Masud is now the third Libyan intelligence official charged in the U.S. in connection with the Lockerbie bombing, he would be the first to stand trial in an American courtroom.

-In 1992, the U.N.
-Security Council imposed arms sales and air travel sanctions against Libya to prod Gadhafi into surrendering the two suspects.
-But the Libyan government balked at surrendering the men to the U.S., skeptical they could receive a fair trial.
-Libya ultimately turned them over for prosecution before a panel of Scottish judges sitting in a Netherlands court.
+After Barr in 1991 announced charges against the two other men, Abdel Baset al-Megrahi and Lamen Khalifa Fhimah, the Libyan government balked at turning them over, skeptical the men could receive a fair trial.
+The country ultimately turned them over for prosecution before a panel of Scottish judges sitting in a Netherlands court as part of a special arrangement.

-One man — former Libyan intelligence official Abdel Baset al-Megrahi — was convicted, and a second Libyan suspect was acquitted of all charges.
+Al-Megrahi was convicted while Fhimah was acquitted of all charges.
 Al-Megrahi was given a life sentence, but Scottish authorities released him on humanitarian grounds in 2009 when he was diagnosed with prostate cancer.
 He later died in Tripoli.

+An FBI affidavit unsealed Monday says Masud told Libyan law enforcement that he flew to Malta to meet al-Megrahi and Fhimah.
+He handed Fhimah a medium-sized Samsonite suitcase containing a bomb, with a timer set so that the device would explode about 11 hours later according to the document.
+He then flew to Tripoli, the FBI said.

+Masud remains in custody in Libya, but Barr said the U.S. and Scotland would use “every feasible and appropriate means” to bring him to trial.

 The Pan Am flight exploded over Lockerbie less than an hour after takeoff from London on Dec.
 21, 1988, en route to New York City and then Detroit.
 Among the 190 Americans on board were 35 Syracuse University students flying home for Christmas after a semester abroad.

-It wasn’t until 2003 that Gadhafi and Libya accepted responsibility for the Pan Am disaster, with the country formally taking blame and reaching a $2.7 billion compensation deal with the victims’ families.
-Sanctions were lifted and, in 2006, the Bush administration removed Libya from its list of state sponsors of terrorism and restored diplomatic relations.
+It wasn’t until 2003 that Gadhafi and Libya accepted responsibility for the Pan Am disaster, with the country reaching a $2.7 billion compensation deal with the victims’ families.
+Gadhafi agreed to renounce terrorism and weapons of mass destruction, starting a rapprochement that began the following year with the re-opening of embassies.
+Sanctions were lifted and, in 2006, the Bush administration removed Libya from the U.S. blacklist of state sponsors of terrorism.

+The warming of ties did not last long, however, and disintegrated quickly after the Arab Spring began to take hold across the region in 2011.
+In 2012, the U.S. ambassador to Libya, Chris Stephens, and three other Americans were killed on attacks on American diplomatic facilities in Benghazi.
+The U.S. closed its embassy in Tripoli in 2014.

 Besides Barr, another key figure in the Lockerbie investigation was Robert Mueller, who was the Justice Department’s criminal chief at the time the first set of charges was announced.
 Mueller would later become FBI director and special counsel in charge of the investigation into ties between Russia and the 2016 Trump campaign.